7 Most Common Money Problems

 What do people struggle with most financially?

-What people struggle with financially will vary from person to person, but debt, inflation, high cost of living, and lack of emergency-fund and retirement savings are common issues.
+What people struggle with financially will vary from person to person, but debt, inflation, high cost of living, and lack of savings for emergencies and retirement are common issues.

 What are 4 common investment mistakes?

-Four common investment mistakes include not establishing a long-term plan, letting emotion guide your decisions, attempting to time the market, and flying to diversify your portfolio.
+Four common investment mistakes include not establishing a long-term plan, letting emotions guide your decisions, attempting to time the market, and not diversifying your portfolio.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.